 Stevia is a naturally derived sweetener originating from a plant, making it a pure and natural sugar substitute.
 The major downside associated with Stevia was in relation to its bitter aftertaste.
-However with huge investment into research and flavouring techniques this is no longer a concern and the flavours we have created are testament to that.
+However, with a huge investment in research and flavouring techniques, this is no longer a concern and the flavours we have created are a testament to that.

 Sucralose, on the other hand, is an artificial sweetener made by combining sugar with chlorine and is on the wrong end of numerous negative health concerns.
 While the effects have not been fully established, regular Sucralose could have a negative impact on overall health.